alexmojaki/futurecoder/README.md

 You can try it out here: https://futurecoder.io/

 Currently this is a work in progress.
-While most of the groundwork is in place, there is a lot to do to make this a complete course ready for users. **All kinds of help are needed and greatly appreciated - please consider [contributing](how_to_contribute.md)!**
+While most of the groundwork is in place, there is a lot to do to make this a complete course ready for users. **All kinds of help are needed and greatly appreciated - please consider [contributing](how_to_contribute.md) or [donating](https://opencollective.com/futurecoder)!**

 Alternatively, [come have a chat on slack](https://join.slack.com/t/futurecoder/shared_invite/zt-kbu4i92r-BrK~_BkH3QRMjQQfBgG3CQ).